Laurent2916/thunderbird-shortcuts/README.md

 I haven't figured this one yet, if you have any idea, please let me know.

-### Some site are saying that my browser is not supported?
+### Some site are saying my browser isn't supported?

-A workaround that generally works is to change the user-agent of Thunderbird to that of a real browser.
+A workaround that generally works is to change the user-agent of Thunderbird to spoof a real browser.
 For example, in `about:config`:
 ```
 general.useragent.override = "Mozilla/5.0 (X11; Linux x86_64; rv:133.0) Gecko/20100101 Firefox/133.0"